Accessibility Work Plan

 The Assembly logo in the header contains an empty link.
 If a link contains no text, the function or purpose of the link will not be presented to the user which can introduce confusion for keyboard and screen reader users.

-Current Status: Ongoing
+Current Status: Complete

 6. Contrast Errors